EgonKrenz/DayZ-Epoch/README.md

 * Admins can read the Chat even if they are not Ingame.

 <b>Rules</b>
-* Languages used in the Chat are English and German.
+* Languages allowed in Chat are English, German and Russian.
-* Admin Support will only be in English, German and Russian.
+* Admin Support will only be in English and German.
 * items lost to bugs can be restored if the cause is traceable.
 * no Adminabuse.
 * no Easymode.